abrantesarthur/delilahbrao/README.md

 ### Spotify widget

-You can update the spotify widget displayed in the website by changing the `spotify.html` file.
+You can update the spotify widget displayed in the website by changing the `iframe` block within the `index.html` file.

 1. Head to the artist's (spotify page)[https://open.spotify.com/artist/5dWRkpyqnoYDNouN02NDdk]
 2. Open the playlist/album/track on you want to display in the website.